melezhik/outhentix/README.md

 This is schematic description of the process:

-    For every check expression in check expressions list.
+    For every check expression in a check expressions list:
-        Mark this check step as in unknown state.
+        * Mark this check step in `unknown' state.
-        For every line in input text.
+        * For every line in input text:
-            Does line match check expression?
-Check step is marked as succeeded.
+            * Verify if it matches check expression.
+If line matches then mark step in `succeeded' state.
-            Next line.
+            * Next line.
-        End of loop.
+        End of lines loop.
-        Is this check step marked in unknown state?
-Mark this check step as in failed state.
+        * If the check step marked in `unknown' state, then mark it in `failed' state.
-        Next check expression.
+        * Next check expression.
-    End of loop.
+    End of expressions loop.

-    Are all check steps succeeded?
-Input text is verified.
+    Check if all check steps are succeeded.
+If so then input text is considered verified, else - not verified.
-    Vise versa - input text is not verified.

 A final _presentation_ of verification results should be implemented in a certain [client](#clients) _using_ [parser api](#parser-api) and not being defined at this scope.

 For the sake of readability a _fake_ results presentation layout is used in this document.